 One winter morning I sat in front of a newly kindled fire in the wood-burning stove.
-As I sat gazing at the leaping yellow/orange flames and felt their warmth take the morning chill out of the cabin, I thought, “Fire is beautiful!”
+As I sat gazing at the dancing yellow/orange flames and felt their warmth take the morning chill out of the cabin, I thought, “Fire is beautiful!”
 Then, immediately another thought, “When it is contained.”
 This is no doubt true.
-When fire is contained it is life giving or life preserving.
-Out of control, fire is life destroying, devastating as it rages wherever it pleases, spreading wildly with the wind.
+When fire is contained it is life-giving or life-preserving.
+Out of control, fire is life-destroying, devastating as it rages wherever it pleases, spreading wildly with the wind.

 Enthusiasm is like fire.
 If it is constrained or channeled, it is a terrific energizing force to accomplish great things.
 Enthusiasm ignites creativity, activates compassion, fuels justice, sustains effort under adversity.
 However, unrestrained enthusiasm becomes dangerous and destructive like fire.
 Unbridled enthusiasm runs roughshod over anything in its path and becomes overzealousness.
 Extreme nationalism, ethnic cleansing, intolerance, persecution, and violent revolution are just a few examples of enthusiasm out of control.
 A few years ago, I read that the Pope was preparing a treatise of apology for the “sins” of the Catholic Church throughout its history.
 One was the Crusades–overzealous Christians who in their enthusiasm for converts burned and pillaged cities and slaughtered thousands of “infidels” in the name of Jesus.
 Another sin was the Inquisition–a time when the Church enthusiastically tortured and murdered “heretics.”